 Most of these examples were specifically chosen to place AI technology in a familiar, real-world context.
 But the same applies for AI-empowered legal technology.
 So many concepts and factors go into the search results, data analysis, and feedback that attorneys rely on daily.
 The best AI-based legal tech needs to both read and understand the massive volume of information contained within the law.
 Armed with a meaningful amount of clean, organized data, attorneys and their highest-tech tools can deliver services with a speed and confidence far beyond what has been possible before.

 That’s the promise of AI, and the key takeaway you need to know.
-Pair that idea with the terms addressed above, and you’re ready for your next conversation about AI.
+Pair that idea with the various terms pertaining to artificial intelligence addressed above, and you’re ready for your next conversation about AI.